shopware/admin-api-reference/docs/guides/quick-start/02-product-management.md

 ### Listing price handling

 The third price property available on the product is the `product.listingPrices`.
 These prices are determined automatically by the system.
-The price ranges for the corresponding product are available here.
-The prices are determined on the base of all variants of prices that could be displayed to the customer in the shop.
+The price range for the corresponding products is available here.
+Prices are determined based on all variants of prices that could be displayed to the customer in the shop.

 Each price within this object contains the following properties:

-* `currencyId` \[string\] - The currency to which this price applies
+* `currencyId` \[string\] - The currency to which this price applies.
-* `ruleId` \[string\]     - The rule to which this price applies
+* `ruleId` \[string\]     - The rule to which this price applies.
-* `from` \[price-obj\]    - The lowest price possible for the product in this currency
+* `from` \[price-obj\]    - The lowest price possible for the product in this currency.
-* `to` \[price-obj\]      - The highest price that is possible for the product in this currency
+* `to` \[price-obj\]      - The highest price that is possible for the product in this currency.